bufbuild-ru/docs/docs/reference/workspaces/index.md

 petapis/acme/pet/v1/pet.proto:51:27:Field name "orderV2" should be lower_snake_case, such as "order_v2".
 ```

-::: tip NoteWhen using `buf breaking` in workspace mode, the two [inputs](../inputs/) you're comparing must contain the same number of modules.
+::: tip When using `buf breaking` in workspace mode, the two [inputs](../inputs/) you're comparing must contain the same number of modules.
 Otherwise, the Buf CLI can't reliably verify compatibility between the workspaces.

 :::